Jo Ann Castle, Pianist (1959-1969)

 Castle also became estranged with Dotsy during this time which left a void in her life and led to heavy drinking and partying.
 Fellow Welk Show performers and friends noticed that Castle couldn't just have one drink, but "drank till she passed out."

 After her divorce from Hall, Castle opened a bar and nightclub called Jo Ann's Castle.
-It soon became a regular watering hold for Welk Show cast members and her second husband.
+Her ex-husband, on the other hand, became a registered sex offender after being convicted of lewd conduct with children.
+Castle's bar and nightclub became a regular watering hold for Welk Show cast members and her second husband.
 On December 24, 1968, They married and soon had two children together.

 Amphetamines and alcohol fueled their fiery and short-lived marriage that ended in 1970.
 Castle later received probation for filing a false report against him during a jealous rage.
 The bar, meanwhile, burned down under mysterious circumstances.